 "...have a real product to sell.
 More importantly, MLM's actually sell their product to members of the general public, without requiring these consumers to pay anything extra or to join the MLM system.
 MLM's may pay commissions to a long string of distributors, but these commission are paid for real retail sales, not for new recruits."

 In a Forbes magazine article by Nancy Collamer, she clarifies that “MLM’s are sometimes erroneously referred to as “pyramid schemes” – companies structured with the intent of defrauding the public”.
-So, these organizations are, from their conception, designed to move cash – generated NOT by the sell of any product or service, but by individuals who pay an enrollment fee - to a small group or individual at the top and are illegal.
+These organizations are designed to make money, but NOT generated by the sale of any product or service.
+Money is made when individuals pay an enrollment fee - to a small group or individual at the top and are illegal.